razeenf/razeenf/README.md

 ## Hello! 👋

+I'm Razeen, a 3rd year Computer Engineering student at Ryerson.

 <details>
 <summary>About Me</summary>
 <br>

-I'm Razeen, a 3rd year Computer Engineering student at Ryerson.

 I have a passion for computers, I like developing apps as well as working with microcontrollers.
 I've built some personal and academic projects all of which can be found here on my Github.
-I have gained a lot of hardware/software experience from working alongside Ryerson professors and design teams to develop software applications and build robots.

-I'm quite interested in machine learning and artifiical intelligence, I am still in the process of learning but I love learning more about computers and picking up new skills and hobbies along the way.
+I'm quite interested in machine learning and artifiical intelligence howver I am still in the process of learning more about it, I enjoy learning about computer technology and picking up new skills and hobbies along the way.
 </details>

 ## Expertise 🛠️